premiscale/general-orb/README.md

 # `general` orb for CircleCI

-This orb is a collection of useful commands and jobs I like to reuse in many of my repositories to simplify their configs and reduce code duplication.
+This orb is a collection of useful commands and jobs we can reuse in many repositories to simplify configs and reduce code duplication.

 ## Development